* FireEye jumps after Mandiant buy

 * Automakers' December sales due

-NEW YORK, Jan 3 (Reuters) - U.S. stock index futures advanced modestly on Friday, after Wall Street began the new year with a decline and investors grappled with a snowstorm that blasted the northeastern United States.
+NEW YORK, Jan 3 U.S. stock index futures were little changed on Friday, after Wall St began the new year with a decline and investors grappled with a snowstorm that blasted the northeastern United States.

-S&P 500 futures rose 3.9 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures gained 32 points and Nasdaq 100 futures added 6 points.
+* S&P 500 futures rose 1 point and were slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures gained 11 points and Nasdaq 100 futures added 0.75 point.

 * Cybersecurity company FireEye Inc has acquired Mandiant Corp, the computer forensics specialist best known for unveiling a secretive Chinese military unit believed to be behind a series of hacking attacks on U.S. companies.
 FireEye shares jumped 23.8 percent to $50.90 in premarket trade.

 * Micron Technology Inc lost 1.7 percent to $21.30 before the opening bell after RBC lowered its rating on the stock to a "sector perform" from "outperform."